Agile Testing Quadrants

 Exploratory Testing stands out in this quadrant.
-While conducting exploratory testing sessions, the tester simultaneously designs and as well as perform tests.
+While conducting exploratory testing sessions, the tester simultaneously designs and as well as performs tests.
 These are not scripted tests and are not ad-hoc either.
 Test Engineers use their creativity and intuition to test the product just like an end-user.
-Many of the severe bugs were identified in this process.
+Many severe bugs were identified in this process.

 Agile Test Quadrant IV

-Quadrant-4 tests are "Technology Facing Tests that critiques the Product."
-These tests used to critique the product characteristics and not functionality.
+Quadrant-4 tests are "Technology-Facing Tests that Critique the Product."
+These tests are used to critique the product characteristics and not functionality.
 These tests are tools intensive and need expertise on the tools to test.
-The majority of the time, the non-functional requirements are not called out and are expected by the developers to cover them as part of their developmental activities.
+The majority of the time, the non-functional requirements are not called out, and are expected the developers to cover them as part of their developmental activities.
 Some of the non-functional requirement is more important than the actual functionality.
 Take the example of an e-commerce website.
 How many of you are ready to wait until the pages load up every time you search for a product?
-Response time is more critical to the product like those.
+Response time is more critical to the product than those.
 Some of the non-functional tests are Performance, Load, Stress, Security, etc.